My Favorite Chinese Myths

 Chinese Myths - Li Bing Fights the River Deity

-When King Zhao of Qin conquered Shu (Szechuan Province), he appointed Li Bing governor of the area.
+Chinese Myths say that when King Zhao of Qin conquered Shu (Szechuan Province), he appointed Li Bing governor of the area.
 At that time there in the river was a river deity, who each year demanded two virgins as his wives.
 One day, the official responsible for the matter came to report to Li, "This time a million copper coins must be collected to buy two women for the deity."
 "Don't worry," Li Bing comforted him, "I have got girls for him already."

 When the day came, Li had his two daughters properly dressed, ready to be thrown into the river.
 He stepped onto the terrace for the ceremony and poured a libation, saying, "Today, I am greatly honoured to become a relation of yours.
 Please, my River God, come out and honour the occasion with your respected presence, and allow me to propose a toast to you."
 After saying these words, Li emptied his cup, put it down and waited.

 The wine in the cup for the deity, however, only stirred a little and remained full to the brim.
 Flying into a rage at this, Li said in a stern voice, "Since you look down upon me so, I have no choice but to fight you."
 Li drew out his sword, and the next moment disappeared.
 Quite a while later, two grey buffaloes were seen fighting on the other side of the river.
 Soon, Li reappeared, ordering his subordinates to help him, saying, "The buffalo facing south with a white stripe on the middle part of his body is me.
 That is the ribbon for my seal."
 Then he disappeared again to go back to his fight.
 Finally, his chief secretary killed the buffalo facing north.
-That was the end of the river deity and all the trouble he had caused.
+Chinese myths believe that was the end of the river deity and all the trouble he had caused.

 Chinese Myths - Mr.Tan

-Mr. Tan, a scholar in the Han Dynasty, was single at forty.
+Mr. Tan, a scholar of Chinese myths in the Han Dynasty, was single at forty.
 He often read the Book of Songs, which invariably stirred his feelings.
 At midnight one day a girl appeared before him.
 She was no more than fifteen or sixteen, her clothes were resplendent, and her beauty staggering.
 She asked him to marry her, saying, "I am different from other women.
 Please do not put any light close to me, but after three years you can do that."
 And they became husband and wife.
 Then a son was born.
 When the child was two years old, Tan was tempted by curiosity and looked at her one night by the light of a candle while she was asleep.
 What he saw was a woman with human flesh above the waist but only a skeleton below it.
-At this moment the woman woke up.
-"You have failed me," she said.
-"Otherwise, I would soon revive.
-Why couldn't you have waited for another year instead of exposing me to the light now?"
-Tan apologized for what he had done, tears running down his cheeks.
-"We cannot but part for ever," she said.
-"But I shall try to provide for my son.
-Come with me and I shall give you something in case you are too poor to support yourself and him."
-So Tan followed her as she entered a magnificent, sumptuously furnished house.
-There she gave him a gown decorated with pearls and said, "With this you will always live a decent life."
-Then she tore off a part of his sleeve as a keepsake and disappeared.

-Later Mr. Tan went to the market with the gown, which was bought by someone for a Mr. Wang of Suiyang.
-Tan got a large sum of money for it.
-When Wang saw it, he recognized it, saying, "This used to be my daughter's gown.
-The man who sold it must be a grave-digger."
-On his order, Tan was seized and interrogated.
-Tan told his story in detail, but Wang found it hardly believable.
 He went to her grave to check and found it intact.
 When it was opened, part of Tan's sleeve was seen inside the coffin.
 Wang then had Tan's son brought to him and found the boy took after his daughter.
 Now that he believed Tan had told the truth, he sent for him, returned the gown to him, and made him a legitimate son-in-law.
 Later the old man recommended Tan's son to an important post in the court.

 Myths And Legends From Other Countries